Let `nil.to_a` and `nil.to_h` return a fixed instance

 as .to_s would (and should, since it is nil).

-Updated by byroot (Jean Boussier) about 1 year ago
+Updated by byroot (Jean Boussier) over 1 year ago

 I'm not sure if

 nil.to_h are actually frequent sources of allocations, but I agree with the general premise.

 When profiling Ruby applications, it's frequent to see 30% of the time being spent in GC, which makes me think reducing useless allocations could lead to increased performance.

 However as we've seen with trying to freeze the return of